-A banditi swarm is anxious, oily and sweat through their sand stained shirts.
+A bandit swarm is anxious, oily and sweat through their sand stained shirts.
 The razor wire strung along territory boundaries keep those bandoleros at bay briefly before the grito takes a shot at a son of a bitch on methamphetamine.

 “Maten a esos hijos de su chingada madre!”

 This is near the huecos of modern day.
-HIS auditorium voice had the pacing of an American academic who had just discovered the sweat rings on the nightstand from the previous night’s visitor.
-It is irrelevant, the point HE is reaching for in each pause HE takes to think through the last few days or months.
+A man is mid lecture.
+His auditorium voice has the pacing of an American academic who has just discovered the sweat rings left on the antique nightstand from the previous night’s visitor.
+It is irrelevant, the point he is reaching for in each pause he takes to think through the last few days or months.
 There is so much missed from what he reckoned and what has passed.

 “Don’t be afraid.”
+His daddy says.

-HE steered young feisty bulls to the mountain with several cohorts in trance.
+He steered young feisty bulls to the mountain with several cohorts in trance.
 They cut the animals, filling the huecos with blood.
 They spread the blood and burned the carcasses.
 They showered in the blood.
 Later they drank the blood and ate eachother.
 This was noticed by some elderly bird watchers with long range scopes.

-This is in five minutes, illustrated.
+This is in five minutes, off topic but illustrated.
 Tarasius is a micro human built like Atlas, pushing his boat up the desert mountain.
 His abdomen sparks like a pinwheel firework, shooting off arcs of orange.
 Down one side, in the sand, pistols whipped up bloody sand, coagulated and sprouting with fire ants biting at the ankles of the runners, the gun runners and the narco runners.
 The micro Atlas man puts a shoulder to the hull as he pushes it up the rocky mountain.
 As it teeters on the rocky peak, Tarasius swipes his brow and shoots yellow beams of light out his eyes, striping the blue sky.
 His abdomen is a firework of spinning embers which cool to droplets of water beginning a cascade down the mountain side.
 Water levels rise.
 The residue of fighting men sifts into nooks and aquifers.
 Bodies careen against toppling rock.
-On the starboard side, Tarasius made his muscles hard.
+On the starboard side, Tarasius makes his muscles hard.